 calgary dui lawyer

 David Chow has been defending DUI cases in Calgary since before he was called to the criminal bar in 2003.
 He appeared as a law student to defend his first client at the Provincial Court of Alberta in 1999.
-Since then he has prosecuted impaired drivers and spent nearly 15 years as a Calgary impaired driving lawyer.
-David understands how to defend a DUI case; he is a Calgary impaired driving lawyer of choice.
+This was a case heard by Judge Fradsham.